The security platform for AI agent work.

 250+ real vulnerabilities found.

-Oktsec Assessment reviews real software systems across application security, architecture, dependencies, CI/CD, automation, cloud integrations and AI-agent workflows.
+Oktsec Assessment reviews real software systems across application security, architecture, dependencies, CI/CD, automation, cloud integrations and AI agent workflows.
 Each assessment produces reviewed findings, executable evidence, scoring and a practical plan for what to fix, monitor or bring under control.

 See the assessment track record